 I am thankful for the mentorship I have received from my supervisor and enjoy the broad scope of work and special project involvement.
 I especially love the on going opportunities to interact with a variety of people within my recruitment and training role.
 Our collaborative team work approach and opportunities to share and learn from one another is also appreciated.

-I believe our physical workspace reflects the people that work here – open, bright and colorful!
+I believe our physical workspace reflects the people that work here – open, bright and colourful!

 Nancy, Coordinator, Communications